nektro/apps.nektro.net/README.md

 - [fluent_design.js](https://github.com/Nektro/fluent_design.js)

 ## License
 This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.
+The app icons are from the amazing "Nolan" icon set from [Icons8](https://icons8.com/).
+Used under [CC BY-ND 3.0](https://creativecommons.org/licenses/by-nd/3.0/)

 ## Contact
 - [On Twitter](https://twitter.com/Nektro)